 - Function Keys (A) function keys are available on the notebook keyboard.
 These keys work together with the Fn key to activate special functions.
 Function keys are application-driven.
-For more information, please refer to the "Function Keys" note. - Numeric Keypad (B) pressing Fn+Num Lock on the keyboard activates the numeric keypad numbers and functions printed in blue at the bottom right corner of the keys.
+For more information, please refer to the 'Function Keys' note. - Numeric Keypad (B) pressing Fn+Num Lock on the keyboard activates the numeric keypad numbers and functions printed in blue at the bottom right corner of the keys.
 The keypad lets you type numbers and mathematical operands (+, -) as you would on a calculator.
 The keypad is ideal for entering long lists of numbers.
 When you press Fn+Num Lock again, the keys revert to their normal functions as typewriter keys. - Control keys (C) Ctrl, Alt, Fn and Shift are controls used in conjunction with other keys to change their functions.
 To use control keys, press and hold the control key while pressing another key.
 For example, "Press Ctrl c" means to hold down the Ctrl key and press the c key.
-Key combinations are specific to the application you are running. - Windows[®] keys (D) use the following two keys to facilitate your work.

-• Cursor Control keys (E) - cursor control keys let you position the cursor on the screen where you want.
+Key combinations are specific to the application you are running. - Cursor Control keys (D) cursor control keys let you position the cursor on the screen where you want.
 On the screen, the cursor is a blinking underline, block, or vertical bar depending on the application.
-The cursor indicates where the next typed text will be inserted.
+The cursor indicates where the next typed text will be inserted. - Windows[®] keys (E) use the following two keys to facilitate your work.